Topic No. 204: Evictions Based on Owner or Relative Move-In

 Where an owner or relative move-in eviction notice was served on or after November 9, 2015 and the landlord re-rents the unit to the displaced tenant or to a new tenant within five years after service of the notice, the initial rent is limited to no more than that which the displaced tenant would have paid had the displaced tenant remained in occupancy, plus any allowable increases.

-The Rent Board will send a copy of each periodic and annual Statement of Occupancy to the displaced tenant at the address on file with the Rent Board, or a notice that the landlord did not file the required Statement of Occupancy.
+The Rent Board will send a copy of each Statement of Occupancy to the displaced tenant at the address on file with the Rent Board, or a notice that the landlord did not file the required Statement of Occupancy.
 The Rent Board will also send an annual notice to the unit from which the tenant was displaced stating the maximum rent for the unit.

 An owner who seeks to recover possession of a unit for an owner or relative to move in, must do so in good faith, without ulterior motive and with honest intent.

 Evidence that the landlord has not acted in good faith in an owner or relative move-in eviction may include, but is not limited to, any of the following:

 - The landlord times the service of the notice, or the filing of an action to recover possession, so as to avoid moving into a comparable unit, or to avoid offering a tenant a replacement unit;

 - The landlord has failed to file the notice to vacate with the Rent Board;

 - The landlord or relative for whom the tenant was evicted did not move into the unit within three months after the landlord recovered possession of the unit and then occupy the unit as that person’s principal residence for a minimum of 36 consecutive months;

 - The landlord or relative for whom the tenant was evicted lacks a legitimate, bona fide reason for not moving into the unit within three months and/or occupying the unit as that person’s principal place of residence for at least 36 consecutive months;

 - The landlord did not file a required Statement of Occupancy with the Rent Board;